-1.23 The Allendale Neighbourhood Development Plan comprises 11 planning policies which will form part of the statutory development plan if they are supported in the Local Referendum.
+1.23 The Allendale Neighbourhood Development Plan comprises 11 planning policies and now forms part of the statutory development plan.
 The policies support sustainable development and many of them include the phrase '...planning permission will be granted...' as a means of giving clear direction to decision makers and developers.
 Where policies contain this phrase it will be interpreted in accordance with established legislation and national guidance.
 The planning system in England is plan-led.
 Planning legislation requires that applications for planning permission must be determined in accordance with the development plan unless material considerations indicate otherwise.
-Once the Plan is approved its policies will form part of the statutory development plan.
-The policies will then be the starting point in reaching a decision on any planning application submitted in the Parish where those policies are relevant in reaching that decision.
+The policies in the Plan are now the starting point in reaching a decision on any planning application submitted in the Parish where those policies are relevant in reaching that decision.